are a business owner and you know your bookkeeping basics key financial

 knowing the purpose and understanding the numbers in your Balance Sheet and

-The bottom line is that no matter what business you’re in, you need to manage the money that makes it run.
+The bottom line is that as a business owner no matter what business you’re in, you need to manage the money that makes it run.
 But there is much more to it than simply making and spending money to run a business.
 It takes financial knowledge.
-And one of the essential pieces of knowledge you need is bookkeeping basics’ key financial metrics.
+And one of the essential pieces of knowledge you need is bookkeeping basics key financial metrics.

 Revenue is value, fuel and measurement for your business